-- What usability feedback do you seek?
+- Where are you in the design process?
+What feedback do you seek?

 - Exploring new design idea

 - Validating high-level approach

 - Identifying important usability issues

 - Evaluating a new feature just added or a particular corner case

 - Studying performance by specific users (e.g., expert users familiar with old version)

 - Comparing performance against competitors